-- 1 Manufacture of household electrical appliances and electric bulbs - 2 Manufacture of transportation equipment - 3 Manufacture of industrial electrical apparatus b.
-Number of BAPA Cases Completed by Transaction Type c.
-Number of BAPA Cases Completed by Transfer Pricing Method
+- 1 Manufacture of household electrical appliances and electric bulbs - 2 Manufacture of transportation equipment - 3 Manufacture of industrial electrical apparatus - 4 Manufacture of machinery c.
+Number of BAPA cases disposed of by transaction type

-The number of BAPA cases completed categorized by transaction type is shown in Chart $3^1$ below.
+The number of BAPA cases disposed of, as categorized by transaction type is shown in Chart 3 below.

-While in the 2001 business year, the number of Tangible Property Transactions was 24, the number of Provision of Services cases was 9, and the number of Intangible Property Transactions was 11, in the 2007 business year, the number of Tangible Property Transactions was 67, the number of Provision of Services cases was 26, and the number of Intangible Property Transactions was 28.
+In the 2008 business year, the number of Tangible Property Transactions was 82, the number of Provision of Services cases was 31, and the number of Intangible Property Transactions was 36.